 Welcome back to “The Focal Point” – the space in which we’re sharing the images and stories from our travels abroad that left us inspired to plan our next journey.
 Have an image or story you want to share?
 Send it to us and don’t be shy!
 Send it via email (email@example.com) or Instagram DM (@GoBeyondStudentTravel).
-So without further ado, this week’s story comes to us from the skinny streets of Beijing – Enjoy!
+So without further ado, this week’s travel abroad blog story and China travel photos come to us from the skinny streets of Beijing – Enjoy!

 China was a mystery.

 Equal parts intriguing & beautiful, yet nerve-wracking to navigate and nearly impossible to ever fully understand.
 At once, China was gritty – raw from a breakneck pace of urban development – but simultaneously proudly aware of its historical longevity, as if torn between a desire to globalize and a need to preserve the lessons of foregone schools of thought.